nikkorn/mistreevous/README.md

 In the above example, we are using a wait node to wait 2 seconds between each run of the **FireWeapon** action.

-The duration to wait in milliseconds can also be selected at random within a lower and upper bound if these are defined as two integer node arguments.
+The duration to wait in milliseconds can also be selected at random within a lower and upper bound if these are defined as two integer node arguments in MDSL, or by setting a value of an array containing two integer values for the `duration` property in JSON.
 In the example below, we would run the **PickUpProjectile** action and then wait for 2 to 8 seconds before running the **ThrowProjectile** action.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=wait)

 *MDSL*